 How much does it cost?

-For boat charters we ask for a minimum donation of £40 for groups of up to six people per boat (the current maximum due to covid regulations) – there are two boats that can run in tandem.
-We ask for a minimum donation of £7 per person if you are joining a public trip.
+For boat charters we ask for a minimum donation of £40 for groups of up to ten people per boat – there are two boats that can run in tandem.
 All income goes towards the conservation and restoration of the canal.
 Additional donations are always most welcome.
 If weather is inclement or, for any other reason, you need to postpone, you can re-book a different day at no extra charge with only two hours’ notice by phone.

 How do I book a trip?

 You can book your charter or public trip by calling Graham on 07585 160772.

 Special attention has been given to ensure boat trips meet Covid-19 guidelines, for the safety of all involved.
 The boat is thoroughly cleaned before and after each trip.
 The skipper of the boat remains socially distanced at all times.